The Noite: Troll Ad Button

 Why self-aware interruption can win attention

-Pre-roll is hated because it steals time.
+Pre-roll is hated because it steals time and breaks flow.

 This idea reduced that emotional tax by acknowledging the annoyance and using humor to create alignment with the viewer.
 When a brand says what people are already thinking, it earns a small amount of trust.
 Tailoring the message to the next video adds a second reward: relevance.